groue/GRMustache/README.md

 This extension has been inspired by the dot variable tag introduced in [mustache.js](http://github.com/janl/mustache.js).

-This variable tags output the `description` of the current context.
+This tag renders the `description` of the current context.

 For instance: